terraphantm/MS45-Flasher/README.md

 If the program version you flashed is different than what was on there before, you will also have to flash a tune.
 You can simply click "Flash Tune" to use the one embedded within the full file, or you can uncheck the checkbox and load an appropriate tune of your choice.

 ## Built using

 * [EdiabasLib](https://github.com/uholeschak/ediabaslib) - Used to communicate with the DME

+## Acknowledgments

+* Hassmaschine has been a tremendous help in disassembling the DME and understanding the how the code generally works.
+I likely never would have done much with the MS45 without his help
-* See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+* See also the list of [contributors](https://github.com/your/project/contributors) who participated / will participate in this project.

+If this application has been useful for you and you would like to go a bit further with tuning, please consider checking out [bimmerlabs](https://www.bimmerlabs.com).
+The site is still growing, but our goal is to allow full control of most BMW DMEs.

 ## License